MCStreetguy/fusion-debugger/README.md

 **What is this plugin capable of?**

-- Linting fusion files for syntax errors
+- Debugging fully merged Fusion prototype definitions
-- Debugging fully merged prototype definitions
+- Visualizing (parts of) the combined Fusion object tree
-- Visualizing (parts of) the combined object tree
+- Linting Fusion files for syntax errors

 **Why do I need it?**